8 Things To Do When Remodeling Your Kitchen

-When your old countertops are removed the first couple of rows of your backsplash will also be damaged so best to remove everything together.
+When your old countertops go, the first couple of rows of your backsplash will also be damaged, so best to remove everything together.

 Make sure the countertops go in first!
 There was one client years ago that installed a new backsplash then called me for a countertop estimate, LOL! 😀

-One thing to keep in mind if you are replacing your stove or cooktop…
+One thing to keep in mind is replacing your stove or cooktop.

-The fabricator for the granite needs to take exact measurements of those units so they can cut the stone correctly.
-It’s best to have those at the house prior to them coming out so they don’t need to make a second trip.
+The fabricator for the granite needs to take exact measurements of those units to cut the stone correctly.
+It’s best to have those at the house before them coming out, so they don’t need to make a second trip.

-You will notice once the counters go in, selecting colors for your walls, floors and cabinets becomes so much easier.
+You will notice that selecting colors for your walls, floors, and cabinets becomes so much easier once the counters go in.

 Your final step should be your wall and trim to finish everything out.